Hey, Scott Shannon, our two Sean Hannity Show Toll Free.

 Apparently not.

-Uh, let's go to the great state of Tennessee and say hi to Tyler.
+Let's go to the great state of Tennessee and say hi to Tyler.

-Tyler, glad you call.
+Tyler, glad you called.

 I'm from Roan Mountain, which is right on the state line between Tennessee and North Carolina.

-Yeah, it it's been devastating.
+Yeah, it's been devastating.

 The community, the volunteers have been amazing.

-The federal government has been slow, if not questionable in their decision making right now.
+The federal government has been slow, if not questionable, in their decision-making right now.

 It's been terrible.